 NIGHT LAUNCH RULES

 WSR will from time to time hold night launches at our Federal Rd. high-power field.
-Night launches must be held at Federal because the Rip Rap Rd. field is too close to Dayton International Airport (4.4 miles) for the FAA to issue a night operations waiver.
+(Rip Rap Rd. field is too close to Dayton International Airport (4.4 miles) for the FAA to issue a night operations waiver.)
 Night launches are incredibly fun and if you’ve never been to one, you’re in for a treat.
-Night launches are open to the public, just like our regular launches.
+Just like our regular launches, night launches are open to the public.

-There is usually a break between the day and night launches, so you can head into town to get something to eat or for a restroom stop (Cedarville, north on 72 (at the stop sign on Federal Road), South Charleston to the northeast, or Jamestown to the southwest).
+We take a break between the day and night launches, so you can head into town to get dinner or take a restroom break (Cedarville, north on 72 (at the stop sign on Federal Road), South Charleston to the northeast, or Jamestown to the southwest).
 We’re still working on some kind of restroom facilities at the field but we cannot construct anything permanent there.
-The creek is a State Scenic Waterway so the Army Corps of Engineers forbids permanent structures over it or nearby; also, it significantly overflows its banks throughout the year.
-This is also why we don’t have a bridge over it for recovering in the south half of the field.

-If you’re going to participate in the night launch as a flyer, WSR has created the following list of rules and requirements for your rockets and for yourselves to ensure the safety and enjoyment of all involved.
+WSR has created the following list of rules and rocket requirements to ensure the safety and enjoyment of all involved.

-• All daytime launch rules as detailed in the Safety Briefing apply, except where overridden by supplemental night rules.
+• All daytime launch rules as detailed in the Safety Briefing apply, except when overridden by supplemental night rules.

-• Waiver ceiling is reduced for night launches, and will be announced before the night launch (usually 2500’ AGL).
+• A reduced waiver ceiling will be announced before the night launch (usually 2500’ AGL).
 Please plan your motor choices appropriately.

-• While the night launch is still a high power launch, we may set a max motor impulse, and may allow or disallow sparky motors due to field conditions.
+• We may set a max motor impulse, and may allow or disallow sparky motors due to field conditions.

 • No complex HPR night flights.
 Low power clusters and staging* are allowed.